HuyAms/graphql-pets/README.md

 And because it's a common task to fetch data with REST, Apollo provides a dedicated `DataSource` class just for that: see [@apollo/datasource-rest](https://github.com/apollographql/datasource-rest)

-Let's say we fetch users using REST API.
 Initially,it would stores the request's URL (e.g: `/users/id_1`) before making that request.
 Then it performs a request and stores the result along with the request's URL in its memoized cache.

 If any resolver in the same context attemps the get the same user, it just returns a response from the cache, without making another request.